sagehawk/AI-SMS-Text-Conversation/README.md

 `pip install python-dateutil`

-## Set up a Twilio account and purchase a phone number.
-Clone this repository to your local machine.
-Create a virtual environment and install the required dependencies (see requirements.txt).
-Set up your OpenAI API credentials and Twilio account information (see config.py).
+Set up your OpenAI API credentials and Twilio account information.
 Run the app and start texting with the chatbot!
-For more detailed instructions, see the Getting Started Guide.

 ## Contributing
 I welcome contributions from the community!
 To contribute to the AI SMS Text Conversation Project, please follow these steps: